borntofrappe/the-nature-of-code/README.md

 Alternatively, Lua provides the `math.rad` to convert to radians, `math.deg` to convert to degrees.

-It is perhaps useful to note that _pi_ is the ratio between a circle's circumference and its diameter.
+It is perhaps useful to note that _pi_ is the ratio between a circle"s circumference and its diameter.
 It is roughly `3.14159` and is provided by Lua in the math library and `math.pi`.

 _Please note:_